DougEdey/dougedey.github.io/_posts/2014-03-22-Raspberry-Pi-Basic-Setup.md

 	sudo java -jar Elsinore.jar

+### Choosing the GPIO Pins
+See this [post](http://www.homebrewtalk.com/f170/raspberry-pi-strangebrew-elsinore-basic-setup-463590/index3.html#post5986888) to make sure you use the correct GPIO pins for output and you don't choose one that is in the default HIGH state when the Pi boots up!!!

+**It is highly recommended you setup a KILL SWITCH that will terminate the negative and/or the positive to the SSRs.
+This is a safety feature and allows you to kill the SSRs without going through the UI**

+### First time setup

 It will run some lines of code then show a list of your sensors and ask you to: